GroundAura/aura-python-library/README.md

-# aura.py | Aura's Python Function Library
+# auralib | Aura's Python Library

-aura.py is mostly a way for me to reuse some functions I use a lot in my projects, and a learning exercise.
-Feel free to use these for your own projects if you want though (see license).
+auralib is mostly a way for me to reuse some functions I use a lot in my projects, and a learning exercise.
+Feel free to use these for your own projects if you want though (see install).

+## Install

+`pip install auralib`

 ## Modules & Functions